Skip To Main Content

 Where can I find nutrition information about student meals?

 Nutrition and School Food Services provides nutrition information on the food served and sold in the cafeterias.
 The Food Facts information includes serving size, calories, fat, protein, carbohydrates, sodium and allergens.
 The Food Facts information is available on the district website and is constantly updated as new products are added.
+If your child needs Medical Meal Accommodation, you can find the form in our Parent Agreement Forms.

 Are school breakfasts and lunches nutritious?